Policy

 28 days.

-services staff will request the injured worker sign a C-101 to ensure necessary
+staff will request the IW sign a C-101 to ensure necessary medical

-services staff must review the submitted evidence and all medical documentation
+staff must review the submitted evidence and all medical documentation on file.

 iv.
 Once the review